Mentorship – Integrating Advanced Techniques for Holistic Therapeutic Outcomes

 Pelvis to Toes – 24 hours (Lecture Hours – 4 and Hands-On hours – 20), 1-8 hour + 4 – 4 hour class meetings

 Participants will explore the relationship between the pelvis, hip, thigh, knee, leg, and feet.
 These structures provide stabilization as well as forceful movement for overcoming inertia.
 Impacted by gravity, body weight and the constant compression as well as shearing forces based on our movement patterns.
-Students will explore ways to mobilize, stabilize, energize and decompress these structures by accessing and treating superficial to deep fascia, muscles, tendons, ligaments, joints and interosseous membranes.
-We will also discuss commonly encountered conditions and structural issues.
-Additionally, safety, hygiene, ethics and informed consent issues will be addressed.
+Students will explore ways to mobilize, stabilize, energize and decompress these structures engaging superficial to deep fascia, muscles, tendons, ligaments, joints and interosseous membranes.
+We will also discuss commonly encountered injuries and conditions.
+Additionally, we will address safety, hygiene, ethics and informed consent issues.

 The Trunk – Spine, Thoracic Cage and Abdomen – 24 hours (Lecture Hours – 4 and Hands-On hours – 20), 1 -8 hour + 4 – 4 hour class meetings

 Participants will examine and engage the dynamic relationship between the spine, thoracic cage and abdomen.
 Students will discover ways to access, align, mobilize, stabilize and decompress bony and soft tissue structures of the trunk to enhance function.
 Students will explore the spine, diaphragm, sternum and ribs, enhancing breath and related organ function.
-Abdominal work will include some visceral techniques intended to enhance organ and myofascial function.
-Safety, hygiene, ethics and informed consent issues will be addressed.
+Abdominal work will include some visceral techniques intended to enhance organ and structural function.
+Additionally, we will address safety, hygiene, ethics and informed consent issues.

 Shoulders to Fingers – 24 hours (Lecture Hours – 4 and Hands-On hours – 20), 1 – 8 hour + 4 – 4 hour class meetings

 Participants will investigate the dynamic arms including specifics of the shoulder, axilla, upper arm, elbow, forearm, wrist, hand and digits.
 These highly mobile and expressive structures present a variety of treatment opportunities.
-We embrace with our arms, shoulder burdens, get a grip with our hands and let our fingers do the walking (especially in this technological age).
 These active structures commonly experience stress, pain and dysfunction “forcing our hand” to seek treatment.
-Mobility, hygiene, safety, ethics and informed consent issues will also be addressed.
+In this segment, we will bring forward techniques introduced in earlier segments while expanding engagement through mobilization, structural decompression and unwinding techniques.
+Additionally, we will address safety, hygiene, ethics and informed consent issues.

 Head, Neck, Face and Intra-oral (meets state requirements for intra-oral endorsement) – 24 hours (Lecture Hours – 6 and Hands-On hours – 18), 1 X 8 hour + 4 x 4 hour class meetings

 This course focuses on the Head, Neck, Face and Intra-oral structures as they relate to each other and the function of the whole body.
 It addresses the requirements necessary to obtain your Washington state intra-oral endorsement.
 Students will explore structures, function and dynamics of the neck, head, face and mouth using both external and intra-oral treatment applications.
 The head, neck and face have the greatest number of fine motor muscles.
 They are very involved in emotional expression, thought and the cognitive processes all of which provide exciting treatment opportunities.
-Also addressed will be concerns and considerations relating to intraoral and deep anterior neck work, hygiene, safety, ethics and informed consent for intra-oral work.
+We will also address concerns and considerations relating to intraoral and anterior neck work.
+Additionally, we will address safety, hygiene, ethics and informed consent issues.